avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 ## Reference Implementation

-ACP-77 was implemented and merged into AvalancheGo behind the `Etna` upgrade flag.
+ACP-77 was implemented and will be merged into AvalancheGo behind the `Etna` upgrade flag.
 The full body of work can be found tagged with the `acp77` label [here](https://github.com/ava-labs/avalanchego/issues?q=sort%3Aupdated-desc+label%3Aacp77).

-Since Etna is not activated, all new transactions introduced in ACP-77 will be rejected by AvalancheGo.
+Since Etna is not yet activated, all new transactions introduced in ACP-77 will be rejected by AvalancheGo.
 If any modifications are made to ACP-77 as part of the ACP process, the implementation must be updated prior to activation.

 ## Security Considerations